AuReMe/esmecata/README.md

 To avoid working on too little proteomes, it is possible to give an int to this option.
 With this int, esmecata will select only taxon associated to at least this number of proteomes.
-For example if you use `--minimal-nb-proteomes 10`, and the lowest taxon in the taxonomic affiliation is associated with 3 proteomes, it will be ignored and a taxon with a higer taxonomic rank will be used.
+For example if you use `--minimal-nb-proteomes 10`, and the lowest taxon in the taxonomic affiliation is associated with 3 proteomes, it will be ignored and a taxon with a higher taxonomic rank will be used.

 * `-r/--rank-limit`: This option limits the rank used when searching for proteomes.
 All the ranks superior to the given rank will be ignored.
 For example, if 'family' is given, only taxon ranks inferior or equal to family will be kept.